kingbeful/BLECommunication/README.md

 # BLECommunication
-Android communicate with iOS using BLE (Bluetooth Low Energy)
+BLE (Bluetooth Low Energy) Central Lib for both Android and iOS.
+You can use this lib to connect to the BLE Peripheral(in our Example, it's OSX)

 BLE has two modes
 __Central__ and __Peripheral__